Why the AirMini is the easiest CPAP to battery-power

 For a 100 Wh battery, that's a difference of about 10-15 Wh, or roughly 1.5-2 hours of lost runtime.
 On a 256 Wh power station it's less of a concern because you have plenty of headroom.

-AirMini compatibility notes
+AirMini connector and compatibility notes

 Not every cable and battery that claims "AirMini compatibility" actually works well.
 A few things to check before you buy: